-Then months later came the announcement – Sidik Mia would be competing for the position of vice presidency of the party at the next convention.
+Then months later came the announcement – Sidik Mia would be competing for the position of vice president of the party at the next convention.
 Those old wounds have been opened again!
 We wait and see how party president Chakwera will work this one out.

 Raising the barriers to entry

 So what’s my point?
 Every industry dominated by established players who are reluctant to innovate will always try to put high barriers to entry for newcomers.
 They make it hard for new players to operate with ease.
 History has proven that small companies with minimal resources, and big ones too with an abundance of money, come in and displace established players.
-The old guards are weary for a good reason.
+The MCP old guards are weary for a good reason.

 MCP vice president, Richard Msowoya, seemed to similarly be following the rule book.
 But when Sidik Mia made his appearance, he publicly expressed his interest to pair up with Chakwera again at the next general elections.
 He made all the right noises but no one seemed to take notice.
 He has now allegedly penned Chakwera pointing out that the president is not following the constitution.
-I haven’t seen the letter neither do I know what provisions Chakwera is said to have broken.
-But word on the street is that He has done nothing out of the ordinary.
+I haven’t seen the letter and neither do I know what provisions Chakwera is said to have broken.
+But word on the street is that Chakwera has done nothing out of the ordinary.

 Disruption is real

-In business we need to adopt dynamic models that can deal with changes in the market – entry of new players, advances in technology, less expensive products that compete with ours.
+In business, we need to adopt dynamic models that can deal with changes in the market – entry of new players, advances in technology, less expensive products that compete with ours.
 The world is in a state of continuous innovation.
 Fighting changes and demanding new entrants play by the rule book won’t win us many sympathisers.

-The industry, and it would seem now, political parties, are there to be disrupted.
+The industry and it would seem now, political parties, are there to be disrupted.
 Let’s get disrupting!